MRosario530/Rosario-app2/readme.md

 to display the "Edit Current Item" functionality.
 Select the item which you would like to edit.
 Any boxes left blank will result in no changes to that component.
 Press "Save Edit" to complete the changes.
 Note that the [above restrictions](#item-components) still apply.
 * To edit the item name, enter the new name into the "Item Name" textbox.
 * To edit the serial number, enter the new serial number into the "Serial Number" textbox.
 * To edit the value, enter the new value into the "Monetary Value" textbox.
 ![](src/main/resources/readmeimg/edititem.png)
 ![](src/main/resources/readmeimg/edititem2.png)

 ### Searching Items
 To search for a specific item by name or serial number, navigate to the right side of the screen.
 Simply enter what you are searching for into the searchbox and the table will adjust to display all items with a serial number or item name matching the input.
 ![](src/main/resources/readmeimg/searchitem.png)

 ### Sorting Items
 To sort by any of the three components, click on the corresponding header located at the top of the table for the appropriate component.
-Click once to sort in descending order, twice to sort in ascending.
+Click once to sort in descending order, twice to sort in ascending order.
 ![](src/main/resources/readmeimg/sort1.png)
 ![](src/main/resources/readmeimg/sort2.png)

 ### Saving the Inventory to Your PC
 This application comes with the ability to save and reopen inventories at a later date.
 In order to save the current inventory, navigate to the top left section of the application.
 There will be a menu bar with a button that says "File."
 Select "Save As..." and a file window will pop up, allowing you to save an HTML, TSV, or JSON file.
 ![](src/main/resources/readmeimg/savefile.png)
 ![](src/main/resources/readmeimg/savefile2.png)

 ### Loading a Previously Saved Inventory from Your PC
 This application comes with the ability to save and reopen inventories at a later date.
 In order to reopen a previously saved inventory, navigate to the top left section of the application.
 There will be a menu bar with a button that says "File."
 Select "Open..." and a file window will pop up, allowing you to reopen an HTML, TSV, or JSON file from a previous session.
 ![](src/main/resources/readmeimg/openfile.png)
 ![](src/main/resources/readmeimg/openfile2.png)